jessitron/git-happens/index.md

 As a follow-up to Git Happens, step through your git repository.
 This site is intended to tell you what to type, but also to give explanation of what is happening and why.

+# Git Dojo
+If you want to follow along on the dojo, here is [the original plan](dojo.html).

+# Useful pages

 * [Commence](commence.html) - configuration
 * [Do your own work](init.html) - start a local repository
 * TODO: [Copy someone else's](fork.html) - fork a repository from github